Roeiazran/Procedural-programming/Bank/README.md

 # Bank

-This programm illustrate a bank, where the main focus in on memory allocations and leaks.
+This programm illustrate's a bank, where the main focus is on memory allocations and leaks working with linked lists and structures.

 The programm supports the following back operations: